-Park Ridge has several recognizable landmarks including the art deco Pickwick Theatre in Uptown that dates back to 1928.
+Park Ridge has several recognizable landmarks including the art deco Pickwick Theatre that dates back to 1928.
 The Pickwick is on the National Register of Historic Places; it is a movie theater and venue for plays and concerts.
 The Pickwick’s façade was one of the theaters used as the backdrop for the opening credits of Gene Siskel and Roger Ebert’s At the Movies.

 Park Ridge also has made an appearance in movies including the 1980 Blues Brothers film that includes a chase through downtown.
 Actors Carrie Snodgress and Harrison Ford as well as former First Lady, U.S. Senator and U.S. Secretary of State Hillary Clinton all attended Maine Township High School East.

 Clinton was in the first class to graduate from the new Maine South High School, which opened her senior year to accommodate the Baby Boomer population.
 Ford is credited as being the first sports announcer for Maine East’s student-run radio station.

 Today Maine Township High School District 207 serves the community with high schools including Maine South High School and Maine East High School.
 Students in the northern part of the city have the option of attending either East or South.
 Maine West High School is located to the west in Des Plaines.

 Among the city’s most notable citizens is Mother Frances Cabrini, the first U.S. citizen to be canonized, who attended St. Paul of the Cross Church and owned a farm here.